Coming up with a good sports video game can be tough.

 When it comes to realistic NBA basketball video games, you really can only head straight for the 2K series – and this version is widely recognized as the best ever.
 Bringing Michael Jordan back as the cover star and as the subject of a number of game modes was an absolute masterstroke.

 The gameplay, graphics, and AI were much improved across the board and took basketball games to a whole new level.
-Combining some nostalgia (there were other classic teams to choose from) with such innovation set the bar high for improving the series every year going forward.
+Combining some nostalgia (there were other classic teams to choose from) with such innovation set the bar high for improving the series every year going forward – in the same way we are seeing in the present day with some of the best Bitcoin casinos.

 NBA Live 2005